Skip to main content.

 • FAQs

 The Graduate Instrumental Arts Program curriculum is divided into three core components: Performance Studies, Academic Studies, and Practical Studies.
-Through coursework in music theory and music history, performance experience in chamber music and orchestra, and a unique seminar focusing on career building and recital program development program, graduates of the Instrumental Arts Program are equipped with the skills needed to pursue a life in music in the 21st century.
+Through coursework in music theory and music history, performance experience in chamber music and orchestra, and a unique seminar focusing on career building and recital program development, graduates of the Instrumental Arts Program are equipped with the skills needed to pursue a life in music in the 21st century.

 Curriculum Structure